 Nesting birds can be found on Brooks Island and Red Rock Island.
 The Water Trail recommends staying 650 feet from nesting colonies of birds.
 Getting close to seabirds during nesting season can cause nest abandonment and endanger chicks.

-Access to Brooks Island is closed to all boaters landing, except for the narrow spit on the North end.
+Access to Brooks Island is closed to all boaters landing, except for the narrow spit on the north end during the non-nesting season (September – February).
 The East Bay Regional Park District offers guided kayak tours to other portions of the Island – check the EBRPD website for tour information and registration (www.ebparks.org/registration, or 888-EBPARKS).